 1973: The Oil Crisis of 1973 caused solar water heaters to increase in use in Australian homes, thanks to the skyrocketing cost of energy.

 1978: Solar PV panels were adapted from spacecraft for remote area telecommunications by Telecom Australia.

 1989: UNSW develops the world’s first solar PV system with 20% efficiency.

 1998: AGL commissions Australia’s first solar generator with 1,250 cells, each generating 80 watts of power.

 2005: Australia is a global leader, being the fourth largest producer of solar energy worldwide.

-2014: Australia surpasses 4 gigawatts of solar capacity, and estimates suggest more than 40 per cent of Queenslanders and South Australians are using solar panels.
+2014: Australia surpasses four gigawatts of solar capacity, and estimates suggest more than 40% of Queenslanders and South Australians are using solar panels.

 2015: The final photovoltaic modules are installed in the Nyngan Solar Plant, set to be one of the largest solar plants when it begins operations.